 With Cloud there are substantial differences with Cloud Providers being responsible for security of the cloud and customers responsible for in the Cloud.
 Providers networks are architected to protect your information, identities, applications and devices as well as achieving third party validation for thousands of global compliance requirements.

-Next Generation MSP’s can incorporate security including:
+Next Generation Data and Service Protection Providers can incorporate security including:

 - Vulnerability Scanning and Compliance